Loremaster/railstutorial_app/README.markdown

  - Added sending notification about registration to users.

- - Also added tests for mails
+ - Also added tests for mails:
-    user_controller_spec updated
+    - 'user_controller_spec' updated.

-    user_mailer_spec updated
+    - 'user_mailer_spec' updated.

 ------------------------------------------------------------------------------

 In this version after 'bundle update' i got weird errors with Rspec and strange error on server startup.

- - I fixed error on startup by adding in Gemfile
+ - I fixed error on startup by adding in Gemfile:

-    gem 'rack', '1.3.3'
+    - gem 'rack', '1.3.3'

 Also, i solved few exercises (2,3,4,5).